 Seaweed is just too readily available to the public, like organic foods, clean water, and fresh air.
 How will they make a dollar off it if they can’t monopolize it and put it in a bottle?

 On a positive note, the statistics don’t lie.
-And if the oldest, and healthiest people in the world are reporting fewer cases of cancers, then I’m going to go with that.
+And if the oldest, and healthiest people in the world are reporting fewer cases of cancer, then I’m going to go with that.

 Combat Metabolic Syndrome